metaplex-foundation/umi/docs/serializers.md

 ## The Serializer interface

-We've seen how serializers are defined, how they can be transformed and listed a few built-in serializers provided by Umi.
+We've seen how serializers are defined, learned how they can be transformed and listed a few built-in serializers provided by Umi.
 However, we've not yet seen how we can build our own serializers by using a set of primitives provided by the `SerializerInterface`.

-The `SerializerInterface` offers a large set of methods that can be used to create serializers for any type.
+The `SerializerInterface` offers a large set of methods that can be used to create serializers of any type.
 These can be used to compose more complex serializers from simpler ones.
 For instance, here's an object serializer that is composed of a string, a public key and a set of numbers.

 ```ts
 type MyObject = {